 Riding Pants

-Capri’s : You know these are those pants that are longer than shorts but they don’t cover your ankles or lower calves that are really popular.
+Capri’s: You know these are those longer than shorts but they don’t cover your ankles or lower calves.
 I see a lot of women riders wearing these with tennis shoes and even with crocs or sandals.
-They do cover more than shorts and are cooler than long pants but they are also usually made of light weight material and so are not much protection at all.
+They do cover more than shorts and are cooler than long pants, but they are also usually made of light weight material and so are not much protection at all in the case of an accident.

-Carhart/ Canvas /Firehose : Carhart is the brand name of a company that makes workwear used all over the world and it know to be very strong and durable.
-I know from experience that even my EMT trama shears have problems cutting the Canvas material that Carhart uses in it’s cloths.
-I personally like Carhart or Walls or there are other manufactures that make the same type of cloths.
+Carhart/ Canvas /Firehose: Carhart is the brand name of a company that makes workwear used all over the world and it known to be very strong and durable.
+I know from experience that even my EMT trauma shears have problems cutting the Canvas material that Carhart uses in its clothes.
+I personally like Carhart or Walls.
+There are other manufactures that make the same type of clothes.
 They last and are not too expensive.
-But of course they also have drawbacks.
-They are Hot in the summer.
+But of course, they also have drawbacks; they are hot in the summer.
 They are stiff especially when new.
-I usually buy Mens since they seem to last longer but to do that, I have to go up about two sizes above my normal because they have no give in the sizing.
-I put Firehose in this same area because I would think they are similar but I have not personally tired them yet.
-I want to but they are pricey and you have to order them over the internet or find one of very few retail stores, so I can’t try them on.
+I usually buy men’s sizes since they seem to last longer.
+But to do that, I have to go up about two sizes above my normal because they have no give in the sizing.
+I put Firehose in this section because I would think they are similar, but I have not personally tried them yet.
+I want to but they are pricey, and you have to order them over the internet so I can’t try them on.
 This makes me uneasy.
-So, if anyone has tired these please let me know what you think. (update: I have a friend who tired these.
+They do have a few retail stores now, but they are few and far between.
+I have a friend who tried these.
 He said they were not good at keeping the bike heat away.
-He burned the crap out his leg when he wore them.)
+He burned the crap out his leg when he wore them.

-Dress Pants/ Slacks: Dress Pants or Slacks are long pants and do give some protection and I must confess to wearing them myself but I do tend to wear thicker, EMT or Military BDU pants that are stronger.
+Dress Pants/ Slacks: Dress Pants or Slacks are long pants and do give some protection.
+I must confess to wearing them myself, but I do tend to wear thicker, EMT or Military BDU pants that are stronger.
 You should consider what the pants are made of when riding.
 Polyester will melt and that will cause even more issues.

-Chaps: Chaps most people wear in the cold weather over jeans but I have seen they over shorts in the summer.
-I don’t personally like this but it is safer than shorts alone as long as the shorts are long enough that no skin is exposed when you have the chaps on.
+Chaps: Chaps most people wear in cold weather over jeans but I have seen riders wear them over shorts in the summer.
+I don’t personally like this, but it is safer than shorts alone as long as the shorts are long enough no skin is exposed when you have the chaps on.

-I suggest jeans at the very least when riding.
+I suggest jeans, at the least, when riding.

-Here is information from a drag test I found on a rider chat site:
+Here is some useful information from a drag test I found on a rider chat site:

 Tear and Abrasion Strength by the numbers